Skip to Content

 • 1 pound ground beef

-• 1 (1 ounce) packet taco seasoning or 2 tablespoons homemade
+• 1 ounce packet taco seasoning 2 tablespoons homemade

 • ½ cup water